KnotLabs/LightHome/_posts/2017-02-22-strip-lighting.markdown

 - Strips of LED's allow you to cover just about anything in bright LED lights!
 - Can be color changing (RGB) or standard white (WW) or both (RGBWW)

-### Strips
-#### What is RGB and RGBWW
-  - RGB = Red Green Blue
-  - This means that each diode of the LED bulb has three smaller LEDs inside of it - one Red, one Green, and one Blue.
-By dimming the individual R, G, and B elements at different amounts, you can mix together nearly any color you can imaine!

-#### 150 vs 300 LED's per 5M
-  - Standard strip length is 5 meters, or 16.4 feet
-  - Some strips have 150 LEDs per 5M, some have 300
-     - 300 LEDs per strip will be twice as bright but use twice as much electricity.
-     - However, since LEDs are so energy efficient, Lighthome reccommends 300 LEDs per strip for typical usage.

 #### Usages
   - General lighting (picture)
   - Accent lighting